7 Amazon Kitchen Finds I Bought That Were Worth Every Single Penny

 It was the cups.

-Volume measurements in baking are genuinely inconsistent, one cup of flour sifted and one cup packed can be completely different amounts, and a digital kitchen scale removes all of that uncertainty in one go.
+Volume measurements in baking are genuinely inconsistent; one cup of flour sifted and one cup packed can be completely different amounts.

 The Silicone Utensil Set That Replaced Everything I Was Using Before